Ferrisburgh, VT 05491

 - 4 cabins

-- restrooms with flush toilets, hot and cold running water and coin-operated hot showers
+- restrooms with flush toilets, hot and cold running water and token-operated hot showers

 - picnic areas